 Treatment of EAIs may lead to substantial improvement of a person’s health.

 What symptoms are experienced by people suffering from EAIs?

-Chronic exposure to harmful environmental toxins and other triggers interferes with the normal functions of your body.
+Chronic exposure to harmful environmental toxins and other triggers may interfere with the normal functions of your body.
 They can even affect your mind.
 It is not uncommon for children or adults with recurring exposures to moldy indoor environments at home, work, or school to develop multiple symptoms.
-Some of the symptoms of EAIs include:
+Some of the symptoms of EAIs may include:

 - Brain fog, memory problems, loss of mental sharpness, trouble organizing tasks or getting things done